grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

   **Example:**
   Enable a configuration option to skip user organization and roles synchronization with your Security Assertion Markup Language (SAML) provider.

-- **Don't refer to the release version, for example, “In Grafana 9, we ” or “As of now, we”.**
+- **Don't refer to the release version, for example, "In Grafana 9, we " or "As of now, we".**

   The What's new or release notes are understood to be providing information for a specific release, so there is no need to repeat this information.